bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 [buggy]: http://www.bailis.org/papers/acidrain-sigmod2017.pdf
 [Google Cloud Platform]: https://cloud.google.com/blog/products/gcp/why-you-should-pick-strong-consistency-whenever-possible

-So after years of reading and experimenting with Software architecture and being in various teams I came to the following two conclusions:
+After reading about and experimenting with software architecture and being in various teams I came to the following two conclusions:

 1. 99% of the projects should start with a dead-simple [Layered Architecture].
 2. 99% of the projects should start with a Relational Database.